Mahmoudz/awesome-topics/README.md

 # Awesome Concepts

-A curated collection of technical concepts and terms in the world of programming and technology, explained in a concise and user-friendly manner.
-Whether you're a beginner or an experienced developer, this resource is designed to help you understand essential tech concepts.
+A curated collection of awesome technical concepts in the world of software engineering, explained in a concise and user-friendly manner.
+Whether you're a beginner or an expert engineer, this resource is designed to facilitate your grasp of a wide range of technical concepts.

 ## Table of Contents